Online Shipping Quote

 Import TAX calculation in Philippine

-Here is an example of tax calculation for import goods to Philippine.
+Here is an example of tax calculation for importing goods to Philippine.

 Item Description Value